Deploying a Filament Project on DigitalOcean Using Laravel Forge

 Laravel Forge and Digital Ocean

-When it comes to deploying applications, developers seek platforms that offer simplicity, efficiency, and robust features.
-DigitalOcean has been a go-to cloud computing provider since 2012, known for its straightforward virtual machines, or "Droplets," and a suite of services designed for developers and small-to-medium-sized businesses.
-Meanwhile, Laravel Forge is the premier tool for server management, allowing for the effortless deployment of PHP applications, including Laravel and Filament sites, on various cloud hosts like DigitalOcean.
+When deploying apps, developers look for easy, efficient, and strong features.
+Since 2012, DigitalOcean has been known for its virtual machines, "Droplets," and services for developers and small-to-medium businesses.
+Laravel Forge is a top server management tool, making it easy to deploy PHP apps, including Laravel and Filament apps, on cloud hosts like DigitalOcean.

-Before initiating the deployment of your Filament app, ensure you have a domain with an A Record pointing to your DigitalOcean server.
-This step is critical as it establishes the connection between your domain name and the server's IP address, paving the way for users to access your app.
+Make sure you have a domain with an A Record pointing to your DigitalOcean server before you deploy your Filament app.
+This connects your domain name to the server’s IP address, letting users access your app.

 Accessing Laravel Forge

-Forge simplifies the creation of a new site on your DigitalOcean server.
-Specify your root domain and ensure the selected PHP version is compatible with your Filament project, as indicated in the composer.json file.
-In our case, we had to change the default PHP version "8.0" to our project requirements of PHP8.1 .
-Toggle the button Create Database and write the database name of your project.
+Forge makes it easy to create a new site on DigitalOcean.
+Enter your root domain and check the PHP version matches your Filament project in the composer.json file.
+Toggle the Create Database button and write the name of your project’s database.

-Linking your Git repository to Forge is a breeze.
-Input your repository details, choose the correct branch, and let Forge install your Filament site's code onto your DigitalOcean server.
+Linking your Git repository to Forge is very easy.
+Enter your repo details, choose the right branch, and Forge will install the Filament app’s code on your DigitalOcean server.
+The database you created at the previous step is already selected here.

 APP_NAME="Your Site"